 Filing an Initiating Application or Response

-When filing an Initiating Application or response, whether that be for financial or parenting matters, you are now required to complete an accompanying Questionnaire (financial and / or parenting, whichever will apply to your case) and a Genuine Steps Certificate.
+When filing an Initiating Application or response, you are now required to complete an accompanying:

 The Genuine Steps Certificate sets out the steps that were, or were not taken, by the parties before initiating or responding to proceedings.
 The certificate summarises the various pre-action procedures (and exemptions) and the parties can tick which of those have been complied with or apply to their matter.

-In theory, this document should act as a double-checking mechanism to ensure that proceedings are not being initiated frivolously and without the necessary pre-action procedures having been undertaken beforehand.
-While you would think this would be part and parcel of legal advice given to a client in the negotiation stage of a family law case, sadly, it clearly is not the case for everyone and why we expect the Court has introduced this certificate.
+In theory, this document should act as a double-checking mechanism.
+This is to ensure that proceedings are not being initiated frivolously and without the necessary pre-action procedures having been undertaken first.
+You would think this would be part of legal advice given to a client in their family law case.
+Sadly, it clearly is not the case for everyone and why we expect the Court has introduced this certificate.

 Limits on Affidavits